maxxiimo/the-front-end-manifesto/Getting Started.md

 ### Groundwork

-Assuming you just created a brand spanking new rails application, I would set up the following right off the bat:
+Assuming you just created a brand spanking new rails application, I would set up .gemfile and .gitignore as follows right off the bat:

 #### .gemfile